 Playbuzz has a suite of interactive content formats that media publishers and brands use to elevate their storytelling capabilities.
 Advertisers can create a sponsored content items by populating a format, such as a quiz or list, with content.
 Playbuzz then distributes it to thousands of publishers that it has pre-existing relationships with.

 The vast network of diverse publishers solves the issue about where to publish sponsored content that readers might actually discover.
 The ability to create varied and engaging content increases the likelihood that readers will engage and even share the sponsored advertising.

 The Washington Post has given its native ads “an editorial treatment.”
-By focusing on the long-form template, color and font used in its newsroom features, The Washington Post’s clearly labeled sponsored content items offer a non-intrusive environment to readers.
-And the outlet didn’t stop there – it recently partnered with Outbrain to provide personalised content recommendations to readers, including those for sponsored content.
+By focusing on the long-form template, colour and font used in its newsroom features, The Washington Post’s clearly labeled sponsored content items offer a non-intrusive environment to readers.
+And the outlet didn’t stop there –in 2016 it partnered with Outbrain to provide personalised content recommendations to readers, including those for sponsored content.

 As one of the oldest newspapers in the country, they aren’t just taking a hands-off approach to advertising that was the modus operandi during the heydays of the banner ad, but they are taking a proactive approach of working with advertisers to create content that fits the tastes of the Washington Post reader.

 Speaking of Outbrain, the content-discovery platform is focusing on providing premium publishers with tailored content recommendations to different audiences for both editorial and sponsored content.
 This ensures that the content suggestions you get differ from the ones your grandmother sees.